swholmstead/DumpTruck/docs/arduino.md

 * "A" button turns lights on/off.
 * "B" button executes "wiggle" function, moving motors and flashing lights.
 If you have more than one vehicle, the button helps you identify which vehicle is paired with this controller.
-* Left bumper (L1 button) puts drive train in "low gear".
+* Holding left bumper (L1 button) puts drive train in "low gear".
 This makes it easier to attach a trailer or perform more precise movements.